 Now crank on uphill without interruption.
 At mile 1.2 from the origin

-of Betty, mile 2.8 from Canyon View, you'll reach a large stone pile in a
+of Rattlesnake, mile 2.8 from Canyon View, you'll reach a large stone pile in a

 huge meadow.
 You'll notice a few trails forking away.
 This is The Altar.

-Looking back downhill on Betty as we approach The
+Looking back downhill on Rattlesnake as we approach The

 |The trail straight ahead uphill is Little Baldy